KoljaB/RealtimeSTT/docs/fastapi-server.md

 ## Deployment Notes

-- Use Linux or WSL2 for CUDA-heavy engines such as Parakeet, Omnilingual ASR, Qwen vLLM, and larger Transformers models.
+- Use Linux or WSL2 for CUDA-heavy engines such as Parakeet, Qwen vLLM, and larger Transformers models.
+Omnilingual ASR currently needs Linux/WSL2 with Python 3.11.x.
 - Install Kroko-ONNX with `RealtimeSTT[kroko-builder]` and
   `stt-install-kroko --build` before selecting `kroko_onnx`.
 On Windows, use Python 3.12 x64 and start Docker Desktop first.